mantidproject/www/source/installation/condafaq.rst

 Installing on Apple silicon devices
 ###################################

+On macOS we provide both an Intel (x86) and Apple Silicon (ARM) package from v6.13 onwards.
+Mamba will automatically determine  which package to install based on your device.

+The processor in your machine can be found by navigating to the ``Apple logo`` -> ``About This Mac``.
+On an Apple Silicon device, the ``Chip`` line will say ``Apple M`` then a number indicating the version of the chip on the device.
+An Intel device will have a ``Processor`` line, followed by some details of the specific CPU used in the device.

-For macOS we currently only provide x86 packages.
-These can still be used by those with Apple silicon devices (M1, M2).
-You will need to have Rosetta installed and precede the setup commands with 'CONDA_SUBDIR=osx-64'.
+For versions of mantid prior to v6.13, only x86 packages are available.
+These can still be used by those with Apple Silicon devices using Rosetta.
+You will need to `have Rosetta installed <https://support.apple.com/en-gb/102527>`__ and precede the mamba commands with ``CONDA_SUBDIR=osx-64``.

-For example if you want to install mantidworkbench use the following command:
+For example, if you want to install v6.12 of mantidworkbench, use the following
+command:

 .. code-block:: sh

-	CONDA_SUBDIR=osx-64 mamba create -n mantid_env -c mantid mantidworkbench
+	CONDA_SUBDIR=osx-64 mamba create -n mantid_env -c mantid mantidworkbench=6.12

 .. _dependency_fail: